 The takeaway from this post is that although gratefulness and thankfulness are often interchanged when we’re expressing gratitude, they are not actually the same.
 Knowing the difference can help you better identify whether what you’re experiencing is thankfulness or gratefulness.

-Since we’re on the subject of gratitude, you might also want to check out this post about the benefits of gratitude, as well as this article that lists 168 reasons to give thanks.
+Since we’re on the subject of gratitude, you might also want to check out these articles:

 Connie Stemmle is a professional editor, freelance writer and ghostwriter.
 She holds a BS in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her 4-year-old daughter, running, or making efforts in her community to promote social justice.